microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"recType"`

 The recType is a notation that describes the format of the data.
 It is used to direct the flow of processing throughout the Smart Network.
-It is the most important tag used in the storage and retrieval of information in the Microshare® system. recTypes that begin with io.microshare are using a canonical JSON format that is managed by Microshare® .
+It is the most important tag used in the storage and retrieval of information in the Microshare system. recTypes that begin with io.microshare are using a canonical JSON format that is managed by Microshare .
 You will find these canonical formats described here.
 You can learn more about [recTypes here](.//docs/2/technical/api/api-collection/#api-standards).

 * `"tstamp"`